flashbots/suave-specs/specs/rigil/README.md

 3. The callback is inserted into the calldata of a SUAVE transaction and then shipped off to the SUAVE mempool.
 4. The transaction will get picked up, inserted in a block, and propagated.
 5. From here a searcher monitoring the chain and this specific OFA will see the log emitted and begin processing.
-6. Once the searcher has a backrun crafted for the opportunity it will send it to the Computor as a Confidential Compute Request with the backrun transaction in the confidential inputs.
+6. Once the searcher has a backrun crafted for the opportunity it will send it to the Kettle as a Confidential Compute Request with the backrun transaction in the confidential inputs.
 7. The MEVM node will receive and process the searcher's Confidential Compute Request based on the contracts logic.
 In this case it will:
     - Grab referenced User Transaction to be placed behind
     - Submit to domain specific service for simulation and validation